 Often a proportion of the energy we use is wasted.
 By changing some habits, you may be able to reduce the wastage.
 Check out our tips on how to save energy, time and money:

-Concessions will change for customers in some states.
+Concessions changed for customers in some states.
 Please refer below:

-- In New South Wales, no change to the daily rate is expected.
+- In New South Wales, there were no changes to the daily rate.

-- In Victoria, there are no changes to concessions.
+- In Victoria, there were no changes to concessions.